lammps/lammps/doc/src/fix_mdi_aimd.rst

 information about how LAMMPS can operate as either an MDI driver or engine.

-The examples/mdi directory contains input scripts performing AIMD in this manner with LAMMPS acting as both a driver and an engine (surrogate for a QM code).
-The examples/mdi/README file explains how to launch both driver and engine codes so that they communicate using the MDI library via either MPI or sockets.
+The examples/mdi directory contains input scripts using this fix, with two instances of LAMMPS acting as both a driver and an engine (surrogate for a QM code).
+The examples/mdi/README file explains how to launch two driver and engine codes so that they communicate using the MDI library via either MPI or sockets.
 Any QM code that supports MDI could be used in place of LAMMPS acting as a QM surrogate.
 See the :doc:`Howto mdi <Howto_mdi>` page for a current list (March 2022) of such QM codes.

 Engine codes can support MDI in either or both of two ways.
-The engine code can support being used as a stand-alone code, launched at the same time as LAMMPS.
-Or the engine code can support being used as a plugin library, which LAMMPS loads.
+It can support being used as a stand-alone code, launched at the same time as LAMMPS.
+Or it can support being used as a plugin library, which LAMMPS loads.
 See the :doc:`mdi plugin <mdi>` command for how to trigger LAMMPS to load the plugin library.
 The examples/mdi/README file explains both use cases: launching both the driver and engine as stand-alone codes or having the driver code load an engine as a plugin library.

 ----------